 - When you set up a CHAPS transfer you will normally need to visit a branch of your bank and take your bank card and a form of identification such as your driving licence.

 - Before making a CHAPS payment it is worthwhile checking your bank’s value limit for sending a Faster Payment as potentially payments of up to £100,000 can be sent via this payment system and if this system is an option it is likely to be cheaper or even free.

 - You will get a refund from your bank if you are an innocent victim of fraud.

 - Consumer protection providing immediate refund will apply if you are an innocent victim of fraud – your claim needs to be made within the 13 months of fraudulent transaction leaving your account.
 Payments require your authorisation in advance and your bank must tell you what information the payment will be processed on (e.g. account number and sort code).
 If you give the correct information and your payment goes astray your bank must make immediate efforts to trace the transaction and notify you of the outcome.
 In this case the transaction will be refunded.
 If you give incorrect information and the payment goes astray your bank must make ‘reasonable efforts’ to trace the transaction but may charge for doing so.
 However, they have no liability for getting the funds back.
 Claims must be made within 13 months.
 Once the money is in their account, it cannot be recalled without the recipeint’s consent.

 - CHAPS payments can be sent to most UK bank accounts and will arrive and can be drawn on the same day providing the funds are released before 3pm.
 It’s only used for Sterling transactions and payments are unconditional – once they’ve been made they can’t be recalled without the recipient’s consent.
 There are no limits either so CHAPS is typically used for high value payments.

-- The Sort Code Checker on the Payments Council website shows you whether the account you’re sending money to can receive the funds through CHAPS.
+- This Sort Code Checker shows you whether the account you’re sending money to can receive the funds through CHAPS.